Quantum Monte Carlo Simulation of Generalized Kitaev Models: Supplemental Material

 \section{Supplemental Material}

 In this supplemental material section we will first provide a demonstration of the phase pinning approach and then show how to implement this idea for the general Hamiltonian of Eq.~(\ref{Eq:KHM}) of the main text.
-Next we will provide further data for the spin-spin correlations in the zig-zag and stripy phases of the Kitaev-Heisenberg model of Eq.~(\ref{Eq:KHM-2}) of the main text.
+Next, we will plot the uniform susceptibility data presented in the main text on a linear scale so as to emphasis the Curie-Weiss behavior.
+We will then provide further data for the spin-spin correlations in the zig-zag and stripy phases of the Kitaev-Heisenberg model of Eq.~(\ref{Eq:KHM-2}) of the main text.
 Finally we will discuss the dynamical spin structure factor at higher temperatures than considered in the main text for the Kitaev-Heisenberg model of Eq.~(\ref{Eq:KHM-2}) of the main text.